GoogleChrome/web.dev/src/site/content/en/blog/aspect-ratio/index.md

 The `initial` and fill value will re-adjust the image to fill the space.
 In our example, this causes the image to be squished and blurry, as it re-adjusts pixels.
-This is not ideal. `object-fit: cover` uses the image’s smallest dimension to fill the space and crops the image to fit into it based on this dimension.
+This is not ideal. `object-fit: cover` uses the image's smallest dimension to fill the space and crops the image to fit into it based on this dimension.
 It “zooms in at its lowest boundary. `object-fit: contain` will ensure that the entire image is always visible, and so the opposite of `cover`: where it takes the largest boundary (in our example above this is width), and resize the image to maintain its intrinsic aspect-ratio while fitting into the space.
-The `object-fit: none` case shows the image cropped in it’s center (default object position) at its natural size.
+The `object-fit: none` case shows the image cropped in it's center (default object position) at its natural size.

 `object-fit: cover` tends to work in most situations to ensure a nice uniform